tytydraco/yessleep/out/I_sell_cursed_artifacts_for_a_living_In_an_old_abandoned_hotel_does_the_Painted_Man_sleep.md

 The warped and spiraled, transforming into a sinkhole that steadily grew.
 “To hell with this!”
 Matt screamed, tossing flash-sphere into the hole.

 Nothing happened.
 Aster suddenly developed a dark look into her eyes.
 “It’s awake- the thing inside- no, he’s- he’s awake.”

 The sinkhole grew in size.
-I found myself against a wall, batting painted constructs away from me.
+I found myself against a wall, batting painted constructs away from me, terrified.
 “Can you communicate?!”

 Aster tried.
 “He- he wants us to leave!”
 My mind shot back to the image of the unknown guest.
 “We’ll leave!”
 Aster shouted.
 An unseen thing spoke to her.
 “We’re looking for the Corelli!”

 This was when the chaos stopped.
 The sinkhole closed, the walls slide away.
 The heightened cold vanished.

 The hallway, dark- paint and color gone from the walls extended ad infinitum.
 At the end was the figure of a man with hands in his pockets and a stern, tall look.

 “We were sent to find the Corelli!”
 I shouted.
 “Who are you?”

 Aster tugged at me and shushed me.
 “You don’t understand- we need to leave-” she started to back away, and so did the rest of us.

 The figure stepped into the light.
 It was indeed the man in the photograph, the young artist, hands kept in pockets.
 But in the dark, he seemed false, almost, different, a mere facsimile of a man.

 “Corelli has given me life anew,” the figure boomed, voice coming from all around us.
 “It is not yours to take!”

 I didn’t understand.
 But Aster did.
 “He- he is the Corelli!”
 The man was the thing created by the long-dead painter.
 He was the enchanted thing the woman so wanted.
 We should not have gone in blind.

 The Painted Man phased forward- and then again.
 He outstretched a hand, and the walls began to return to their original, colored state.

 “Those who seek the Corelli,” he declared, “must die!”
 And then the creatures returned, beings borne of pain.
 Bravely, we retreated, but with every corner we turned- he was there.

 And then we stopped, painted limbs rising from the floor.
 I struggled, slashing at them with my knife.
 Aster reached out and crushed her bonds.
 Matt fired wildy.
 Steven cast spheres of fire-

 Sphere?

 That was it.
 I found the glass sphere the client had given me and opened it.